 - Perrum

-You can find out more about the Portuguese grape varieties and their different qualities in this article.
+You can find out more about Portuguese grape varieties and their different qualities in this article.

-In addition to wine, cork and bread, the Alentejo is famous for excellent beef and above all for what is probably the best and most aromatic ham in the world.
-It comes from the famous black Ibérico pigs that live in the cork oak forests and eat their fill of acorns there.
-Appropriately, they are called "Porco à Alentejano".
+In addition to wine, cork, and bread, the Alentejo is famous for its excellent beef and, above all, for what is arguably the best and most aromatic ham in the world.
+This comes from the famous black Ibérico pigs that live in the cork oak forests and feed on acorns.
+Fittingly, they are called "Porco à Alentejano."

 Sustainable Alentejo

-Sustainability is very important in the Alentejo, even if the enormous amount of water used doesn't seem to suggest it at first glance.
-A sustainability program for wine, which is carried out in the region and to which almost all large companies already belong, has set itself the task of finding methods to save water, but also to drive out the use of pesticides from wine production and to replace other energy guzzlers .
+Sustainability is a top priority in the Alentejo, even if the enormous water consumption doesn't initially suggest this.
+A sustainability program for wine, which is being implemented in the region and to which almost all large wineries already belong, has set itself the task of finding methods to conserve water, eliminate the use of pesticides in wine production, and replace other energy-guzzling substances.

-What at first glance seems to be in the artificial irrigation is actually hidden in the wine bottle production.
-Because the energy and material costs in the production of the wine bottles seem to be excessive.
+What at first glance appears to be artificial irrigation is actually hidden in wine bottle production.
+The energy and material costs involved in producing wine bottles appear to be excessive.